freeway-projects/devdep/README.md

     http://kvz.io/blog/2013/01/16/vagrant-tip-keep-virtualbox-guest-additions-in-sync/
     https://github.com/dotless-de/vagrant-vbguest

+Set the VM's up in structure like ~/projects....../vagrant_machines/newmachine1/vm

+and create a folder called ~/projects....../vagrant_machines/newmachine1/data

+as this will be a folder where shared folders will be stored.

 Default items to set up:

-update and dist-upgrade all packages.
+apt-get update and dist-upgrade all packages.

+mkdir ./sitefile on the host ins

-tasksel lamp server
+tasksel lamp-server

-Add networking to a bootstrap.sh file and reference it as per vagrantup.com
+##Add networking to a bootstrap.sh file and reference it as per vagrantup.com

 Install drush.